MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Regular Accounting Processes.md

 - 1-2 Days Later bill payment will appear in the banking section of QBO
 - change the transaction type to *transfer*.
 Destination account should be the Visa account in QBO

-*Note* - Desjardin's business Visa has one of the worst online systems I've used.
-With their standard tools there is no way to download transactions.
-If you can download your Visa transactions, you should be able to *match* the bill payments from your bank account to the payments on the Visa account.
+*Note* - The above is for a Visa card that does not provide a means to download a record of transactions.
+If you can download your Visa transactions, you should be able to import them and then *match* the bill payments from your bank account to the payments on the Visa account.

 #### Income